Radosław Majdan

-Playing career
+Football career

 Club

 Majdan was born in Szczecin and started at hometown club Pogoń.

 He moved on abroad playing for Göztepe Izmir, PAOK FC, Bursaspor and F.C.
 Ashdod.

 He came back to the then sporting powerhouse Wisła Kraków, before ending his career back at Pogoń and Polonia Warsaw.

 International

 In total, he played seven matches for the Poland national team.
 The first was on 26 January 2000 (notably he played against U.S. in the 2002 FIFA World Cup).

-Political and directorial career
+Post-playing career

-Between 2006-2010 he was a member of the West Pomeranian Regional Assembly.
-He retired in May 2010, becoming the sports director of his last club Polonia Warsaw.
+Between 2006 and 2010 he was a member of the West Pomeranian Regional Assembly.
+He retired in May 2010, to become the sporting director of his last club Polonia Warsaw.

-Television career

 He took part in numerous television game shows and contests on Polish television, and frequently featured in gossip and tabloid newspapers.

 He later went on to become a football pundit and commentator.